nutanix/ntnx-api-cmdlet-help/md/en-US/Connect-PrismCentral.md

 ## PARAMETERS

 ### -AcceptInvalidSSLCerts
 Whether to accept invalid SSL certificates.
-When you have a certificate that is not issued by the certificate authority and you trust the certificate, then use this option
+When you have a certificate that is not issued by the certificate authority and you trust the certificate, then use this option.

 ```yaml
 Type: SwitchParameter